cs106l/cs106l-assignments/assign0/README.md

 Inside VSCode, head to the extensions tab <img src="docs/vscode-extensions.png" display="inline" height="20px"></img> and search for **C/C++**.
 Click on the **C/C++** extension, and then click **Install**.

+Finally, open the command palette (<kbd>Ctrl+Shift+P</kbd>), search for `Shell Command: Install 'code' command in PATH`, and select it.
+This will allow you to launch VSCode directly from the terminal by running the `code` command.

 **🥳 At this point you should successfully have VSCode on your Linux machine 👏**

 #### Step Two: Installing a C++ Compiler